I’m not entirely sure how it happened, but mattress sales on Memorial Day are ubiquitous across the United States.

 Spend time with family or friends.

+While it’s certainly true that Memorial Day pays tribute to military members who gave their lives for our country, it’s always a good day to (re)connect with family or friends.
 If you have loved ones who have served or are serving in the military, what better day than today to thank them for their sacrifice?
 Veterans in your family tree or in your very own neighborhood certainly deserve a phone call or a friendly wave, too.
 Whether you know any servicemen or servicewomen, today is the perfect day to pause your busy schedule and catch up with the people who matter most.

 There are tons of charitable organizations that do great things for active military and veterans.
 And regardless of how you feel about giving money, there are many other ways that you can help.
 You can organize care packages, create cards, or write letters to deployed troops, wounded heroes, new recruits, and veterans.
 It’s a great activity to do by yourself, and it’s equally fun to invite others in on the action.